ayohana/doctor-lookup/README.md

 ## Description

-**This web application is for patients to look up a list of doctors nearby who can treat their medical symptoms.** Patients will be able to enter their medical issue (e.g. "rash") into a form and retrieve a list of doctors in Seattle who can treat the medical issue they have specified.
+**This web application is for patients to look up a list of doctors in Seattle who can treat their medical symptoms.** Patients will be able to enter their medical issue (e.g. "acne") into a form and retrieve a list of doctors in Seattle who can treat the medical issue they have specified.

 ## User Stories